 That's not to say he's unambitious.
 Cheng bought the Hong Kong business in 1993, when the prospects for environmental enterprises were far from assured.
 It was bought as a bankrupt concern - it had been run by an Australian outfit which lost US \$10m dollars on the venture.

 Cheng rebuilt the firm using his pioneering VMAT technology.
 He now has over 80% of the market in Hong Kong and is well placed to capture the growing Chinese market.

-But he will not be taking the path of many Chinese companies which have gone public in the
+But he will not be taking the path of many Chinese companies which have gone public in the which have gone public in the to live up to their promise.

-US, and often failed to live up to their promise.
+US, and often failed